Just intonation: a general framework

 Greek women playing ancient Harp, Cithara and Lyre musical instruments (source)

 The practice of polyphonic music on fixed-tuned instruments has shown that this perfect consonance is never achieved with 12 notes in an octave — the conventional chromatic scale.
-In Western classical harmony, it would require retuning the instrument according to the musical genre, the piece of music and the harmonic context of each sequence of notes or chord.
+In Western classical harmony, it would require retuning the instrument according to the musical genre, the piece of music and the harmonic context of each melodic phrase or chord.

-Imperfect tonal intervals generate undesired beats because their frequency ratio cannot be reduced to simple 2, 3, 4, 5 fractions.
-A simple thought experiment mythically attributed to Pythagoras of Samos reveals that this is inherent to arithmetics and not a defect of instrument design.
-Imagine the tuning of ascending fifths (ratio 3/2) by successive steps on a harp with a shift of octaves to maintain the resulting note within the original octave.
-Frequency ratios would be 3/2, 9/4, 27/16, 81/64 etc. At this stage, the note seems to be located at a major third although its actual ratio (81/64 = 1.265) is higher than 5/4 (1.25).
-The 81/64 interval is named a Pythagorean major third, which may sound “out of tune” in a conventional harmonic context.
-The frequency ratio (81/80 = 1.0125) between the Pythagorean and harmonic major thirds is called a syntonic comma.
+Imperfect tonal intervals produce unwanted beats because their frequency ratio cannot be reduced to simple 2, 3, 4, 5 fractions.
+A simple thought experiment, mythically attributed to Pythagoras of Samos, shows that this is inherent in arithmetic and not a defect in instrument design.
+Imagine the tuning of ascending fifths (ratio 3/2) by successive steps on a harp with an octave shift to keep the resulting note within the original octave.
+The frequency ratios would be 3/2, 9/4, 27/16, 81/64 and so on.
+At this stage, the note appears to be a major third although its actual ratio (81/64 = 1.265) is higher than 5/4 (1.25).
+The 81/64 interval is called the Pythagorean major third, which may sound "out of tune" in a conventional harmonic context.
+The frequency ratio (81/80 = 1.0125) between the Pythagorean and harmonic major thirds is called the syntonic comma.

-Whoever designed the so-called “Pythagorean tuning” went further in their intention to describe all musical notes via cycles of fifths.
-Moving further up, 243/128, 729/512… etc. effectively produces a full chromatic scale: C - G - D- A - E - B - F♯ - C♯ - G♯… etc. but, in addition to the harsh sounding of some of the resulting intervals, things turn bad if one hopes to terminate the cycle on the initial note.
-If the series started on “C” it does end on “C” (or “B#”), yet with a ratio 531441/524288 = 1.01364 slightly higher than 1.
-This gap is called the Pythagorean comma, conceptually distinct from the syntonic comma (1.0125) although their sizes are almost identical.
-This paradox is a matter of simple arithmetics: powers of 2 (octave intervals) never match powers of 3.
+Whoever devised the so-called "Pythagorean tuning" went further in their intention to describe all musical notes by cycles of fifths.
+Going further up, 243/128, 729/512… etc. effectively produces a full chromatic scale: C - G - D - A - E - B - F♯ - C♯ - G♯… etc. But in addition to the harsh sound of some of the resulting intervals, things get bad if one hopes to end the cycle on the initial note.
+If the series started on 'C', it will end on 'C' (or 'B#'), but with a ratio of 531441/524288 = 1.01364, slightly higher than 1.
+This gap is called the Pythagorean comma, which is conceptually different from the syntonic comma (1.0125), although their sizes are almost identical.
+This paradox is a matter of simple arithmetic: powers of 2 (octave intervals) never equal powers of 3.

-Needless to say, attributing this system to the “ancient Greeks” is pure fantasy, because (unlike the Egyptians) they didn’t know how to use fractions!
+The attribution of this system to the "ancient Greeks" is, of course, pure fantasy, since they (unlike the Egyptians) didn't have any use for fractions!

 A 19-key per octave (from "A" to "a") keyboard designed by Gioseffo Zarlino (1517-1590) (source)

-Despite the comma problem, tuning instruments by series of perfect fifths was common practice in medieval Europe, following the organum which consisted in singing/playing parallel fifths or fourths to enhance a melody.
-One of the oldest treatises on “Pythagorean tuning” was published by Henri Arnault de Zwolle around 1450 (Asselin 2000 p.
+Despite the comma problem, tuning instruments by series of perfect fifths was common practice in medieval Europe, following the organum which consisted of singing/playing parallel fifths or fourths to enhance a melody.
+One of the oldest treatises on "Pythagorean tuning" was published around 1450 by Henri Arnault de Zwolle (Asselin 2000 p.
 139).
-In this tuning, major “Pythagorean” thirds sounded harsh, which explains why the major third was considered a dissonant interval at the time.
+In this tuning, major "Pythagorean" thirds sounded harsh, which explains why the major third was considered a dissonant interval at the time.

 Because of these limitations, Western fixed-pitch instruments using chromatic (12-tone) scales never achieve the pitch accuracy dictated by just intonation.
 For this reason just intonation is described in the literature as "incomplete" (Asselin 2000 p.
 66).
 Multiple divisions (more than 12 per octave) are required to produce all "pure" ratios.
 This has been unsuccessfully attempted on keyboard instruments, although it remains possible on a computer.